 10. "Time is Love"

-Billboard magazine named "Time is Love" the number one country song of the year in 2012, despite only peaking at number 2 on the charts.
+Billboard magazine named "Time is Love" the number one country song of the year in 2012, despite only peaking at No. 2 on the charts.
 The lead single from Punching Bag is a feel-good song that proves Turner knows how to make a hit.